 Can I apply for SNAP?

-In fact, the law says that the Department of Transitional Assistance (DTA) must "encourage households to apply the same day the household contacts the local office in person or by phone."
+DTA must encourage you to apply the same day you contact the local office in person or by phone.
 DTA workers cannot send you away or screen you out.

 If you ask for an application at the local DTA office, DTA must give it to you or mail it right away.
 They must let you file it the same day you first ask to apply.